quentinglorieux/LeishMan/nuxt-app/public/data/publications/Re-emergence-of-human-leishmaniasis-in-northern-Italy,-2004-to-2022:-a-retrospective-analysis.md

 ---
-title: Re-emergence of human leishmaniasis in northern Italy, 2004 to 2022: a retrospective analysis
+title: "Re-emergence of human leishmaniasis in northern Italy, 2004 to 2022: a retrospective analysis"
 authors: "Renato Todeschini"
 journal: "Eurosurveillance"
 year: 2024